Introduction

 What it’s good at

-• Replaying flows for regression checks
+• Replaying successful flows as lightweight regression checks

 Platform support highlights